Keycapsss/keycapsss-help-site/buildguide_en.md

 ![](img/sk6812-mini-e-led-3.jpg)

-For the LEDs it's important to keep the heating as short as possible.
+For the LED's it's important to keep the heating as short as possible.
 Try to not touch the LED itself with the iron but rather only the solder that's supposed to connect to the metal pin.
 Use flux.
 The led's are connected in series.
 If a led is broken or has bad solder connections, the following led's will either not light up at all or will light up in a different color than the default (red).
-Doublecheck the last LED that lights up properly and the first that doesn't.
+Double-check the last LED that lights up properly and the first that doesn't.
-On the LEDs with legs it's easily possible to get a loose connection.
+On the LED's with legs it's easily possible to get a loose connection.

 ## Soldering the TRRS jack and reset switch